ZAHON/rilix-ui/core/src/components/collapsible/README.md

       <Collapsible.Trigger>What is Rilix UI?</Collapsible.Trigger>
       <Collapsible.Panel>
         <Collapsible.Content>
-          A collection of accessible and unstyled components, hooks and utilities for Qwik applications.
+          A collection of accessible, unstyled components, hooks and utilities for Qwik applications.
         </Collapsible.Content>
       </Collapsible.Panel>
     </Collapsible.Root>